-After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks or create new templates.
+After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks, create your own templates, or use one of our templates.

 What does "Cubify" mean?